 That’s why I created a simple editorial calendar and why I’m sharing it with you.

-How to Create a Simple Editorial Calendar for Your Blog
+Use an Editorial Calendar Template for Your Blog

 Step 1: Get a Calendar

 The first step is simply to get a calendar – one that is large enough to write on and brainstorm with.
 Some people are really effective with digital calendars, so they start a blogging calendar in Outlook or Google Calendar.
 Others prefer the pencil-to-paper method.
 No matter the method, you must pick something that you’ll actually stick to and use.

 You can download my simple editorial calendar now.

 Step 2: What Will You Write About?

 This is an important step, especially for home builders, remodelers and specialty contractors, because there are so many directions you can take, but you don’t want your topics to be scattered.
 Your blog needs focus in order to be successful; people need to know what to expect from you.

 [tweetthis display_mode=”box”]#Blogging Tip: Give blog content focus.
 People need to know what to expect from you.[/tweetthis]

 For me, I specialize in content marketing for contractors, specifically online marketing: blogging, success stories, email marketing, website content and social media.
 Those are the blog topics I want to focus on.